momentarypause/COVID_Death_Analysis/README.md

 ## PRESENTATION LINK
 https://docs.google.com/presentation/d/1mb-FrvVJSPmFRAVFaV_9wm2A9y0N-OhCBasbagVjU_E/edit?usp=sharing

-## Questions to Answer
+## Question to Answer
-- What factors contributed most heavily to the deaths of people who contracted COVID-19?
-- Can this be used to build a machine learning model to predict the likelihood of death based on demographic and geographic factors?
+- Can a machine learning model be used to help predict the likelihood of death from COVID 19 based on demographic and geographic factors?